jiangys30/HoC_project/README.md

 # HoC_project
-Scripts for generating figures in the saliva article.
+Scripts for generating figures in the HoC article.